MicahElliott/dunnit/docs/navigator-design.md

-- **Ask AI about these...**: takes the currently-filtered entry set (all three filters composed together), renders it back to ledger- line-shaped text (`ledgerEntriesToText`), and feeds it plus a user-typed free-form question into `summarizeWithCopilotPrompt` -- the same integration point every other AI-report feature already funnels through (Standup/Status Report/Annual Review/Kickoff-Review), just with a one-shot question instead of a fixed instruction
+- **Ask AI about these...**: takes the currently-filtered entry set (all three filters composed together), renders it back to ledger- line-shaped text (`ledgerEntriesToText`), and feeds it plus a user-typed free-form question into `summarizeWithLLMCLIPrompt` -- the same integration point every other AI-report feature already funnels through (Standup/Status Report/Annual Review/Kickoff-Review), just with a one-shot question instead of a fixed instruction